fsharp/fsharp/README.md

-## Downstream Packaging Repo for the Alternative Packagings of the F# Compiler, Core Library & Tools
+## Downstream Packaging Repo for the F# Compiler, Core Library & Tools

 The main purpose of this repository is to deliver extra packagings of the F# compiler, core library and core tools for use in different settings.
 Most contributions to the F# compiler/library/tools go to